egatrop/quotes-service/README.md

 Websocket will be available on the same port.

 ### Answers to the questions & Possible improvements
+- Implement mechanism of reconnecting to Partner's service.
+Current implementation implies that Partner's service is up and running at the moment the service starts
 - Add Open API specification for http endpoints
 - Add integration and end-to-end tests.
 Due to the lack of time I did not manage to add them.
 - Consider calculating and inserting of missing candles rather than compute them when requested.
 It is arguable though